52hearts3/easy_CycleGAN/README.md

 # Code Explanation

+In the generator’s upsampling process, two methods are provided, allowing users to choose the one that best fits their needs.

 # Residual Block

 The ResBlk class defines a residual block used in the generator network.
 It includes reflection padding, convolutional layers, instance normalization, and ReLU activation.